-The regional emission estimates of the ozone precursors were calculated using MOVES 4, the model currently required by EPA.
+The regional emission estimates of the ozone precursors were calculated using MOVES 4, a model that statisfies current EPA requirements.
 Key outputs from the KIPDA Model, including VMT and speed outputs, are among the inputs to the MOVES model.
 The MOVES Model also incorporates additional parameters including detailed information on the fleet of vehicles registered in the region, the fuels used, local weather/climate conditions, among others.
 In the KIPDA region, KIPDA staff performs the emissions modeling.
 The output of the MOVES Model is in the form of estimates of regional emissions of the ozone precursors, Volatile Organic Compounds (VOC), and Oxides of Nitrogen (NOx).

 The regional emissions estimates of the ozone precursors are then compared to budgets of the precursors that are established in the State Implementation Plan (SIP).
-With the Ozone non-attainment area in this region encompassing a bi-state area, the budgets are bi-state budgets that are agreed upon by the state and federal air quality planning partners.
+For more information on the Indiana SIP click here, and formore information on the Kentucky SIP click here.
+With the Ozone non-attainment area in this region encompassing a bistate area, the budgets are bi-state budgets that are agreed upon by the state and federal air quality planning partners.
 Currently, regional emission estimates are compared to 2019 baseline values for analyses prior to the year 2035.
 For the year 2035 and later, emission estimates are compared to the year 2035 budgets.
 For the MTP to be a conforming MTP, regional emission estimates for scenarios prior to 2035 must be no greater than the baseline values.
 For scenarios for the year 2035 and later, emission estimates must be less than the budgets established in the SIP for 2035.